fetchai/agents-aea/docs/generic-skills.md

 aea issue-certificates
 ```

-### Update the skill configs
+### Update the skill configurations

-The default skill configs assume that the transaction is settled against the fetchai ledger.
+The default skill configurations assume that the transaction is settled against the Fetch.ai ledger.

 In `my_seller_aea/vendor/fetchai/skills/generi_seller/skill.yaml` the `data_for_sale` is the data the seller AEA is offering for sale.
 ``` yaml